Propenchiefer/iOSRamBench/README.md

 ## Installation
 For best result's sideload or build with xcode with the increased memory entitlement (free), the extended virtual addressing entitlement, and the increased debugging memory limit entitlement (both paid).
-IF you only have a free account, I suggest simply downloading it from the app store to save app id's https://apps.apple.com/us/app/rambench/id6745537329
+If you only have a free account, I suggest simply downloading it from the app store to save app id's https://apps.apple.com/us/app/rambench/id6745537329

+### Why the two paid entitlements?
+Throughout my testing i've found both of them slightly increase your per app ram limit, using these along with RamBench (assuming you also use them on a memory heavy application) will yield more accurate result's to your personal limit.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests for bug fixes, or feature enhancements.